1. What is a co-operative?

 - Process products if necessary

-5. How to start a co-operative?
+5. How do you start a co-operative?

 - The Chairperson reads part of the business plan which outlines the aims and objectives, as well as the business prospects to all present in the formation meeting